Sanity

 This plugin provides an in-studio integration with Transifex.
 It allows your editors to send any document to Transifex with the click of a button, monitor ongoing translations, and import partial or complete translations back into the studio.

-To maintain document structure, it's easiest to send your documents over to Transifex as HTML fragments, then deserialize them upon import.
+To maintain document structure, send your documents to Transifex as HTML fragments are most accessible, then deserialize them upon import.
 This plugin provides the following:

 Quickstart